opendatacube/governance/governance.md

 **Tier 1** = an institution with at least one Institutional Council Member

--   Acknowledged on the Open Data Cube/IPython websites, in talks and T-shirts.
+-   Acknowledged on the Open Data Cube websites, in talks and T-shirts.
--   Ability to acknowledge their own funding sources on the Open Data Cube/IPython websites, in talks and T-shirts.
+-   Ability to acknowledge their own funding sources on the Open Data Cube websites, in talks and T-shirts.
 -   Unlimited participation in the annual Institutional Partners Workshop, held during the (planned) annual Open Data Cube Project Retreat.
 This allows the